 Placed in service.
-You generally place a car in service when it is available for use in your work or business, in the production of income, or in a personal activity.
-Depreciation begins when the car is ready for use in your work or business or for the production of income.
+You generally place a car in service when it is available for use in your work or business, in an income-producing activity, or in a personal activity.
+Depreciation begins when the car is placed in service for use in your work or business or for the production of income.

 For purposes of computing depreciation, if you first start using the car only for personal use and later convert it to business use, you place the car in service on the date of conversion.
-Your basis is the lesser of the fair market value or your adjusted basis in the car on the date of conversion.

 Car placed in service and disposed of in the same year.
 If you place a car in service and dispose of it in the same tax year, you cannot claim any depreciation deduction for that car.

 Methods of depreciation.
-Generally, one depreciation system is available for cars: the Modified Accelerated Cost Recovery System (MACRS).
+Generally, you figure depreciation on cars using the Modified Accelerated Cost Recovery System (MACRS).
 MACRS rules for cars are discussed later in this chapter.